aiven/devportal/docs/products/clickhouse/howto/query-ch-dbs.rst

 .. note::

-    To ensure data security, stability, and its proper replication, we equip our managed Aiven for ClickHouse® service with specific features, some of them missing from the standard Clickhouse offer.
+    To ensure data security, stability, and its proper replication, we equip our managed Aiven for ClickHouse® service with specific features, some of them missing from the standard ClickHouse offer.
     Aiven for ClickHouse® takes care of running queries in the distributed mode over the entire cluster.
 In the standard ClickHouse, the queries ``CREATE``, ``ALTER``, ``RENAME`` and ``DROP`` only affect the server where they are run.
 In contrast, we ensure the proper distribution across all cluster machines behind the scenes.
 You don't need to remember using ``ON CLUSTER`` for every query.

 For querying your ClickHouse® databases, you can choose between our query editor, the Play UI, and `the ClickHouse® client </docs/clickhouse/howto/connect-to-ch-service>`.